Java Hashing

 Mutable Object As Key

-It is a general advice that you should use immutable object as a key in a Collection.
-HashCode work best when calculated from immutable data.
-If you use Mutable object as key and change the state of the object so that the hashCode changes, then the store object will be in the wrong bucket in the Collection
+It is a general advice that you should use an immutable object as a key in a Collection.
+HashCode works best when calculated from immutable data.
+If you use a Mutable object as key and change the state of the object so that the hashCode changes, then the store object will be in the wrong bucket in the Collection

-The most important thing you should consider while implementing hashCode() is that regardless of when this method is called, it should produces the same value for a particular object every time when it is called.
-If you have a scenario like the object produces one hashCode() value when it is put() in to a HaspMap and produces another value during a get(), in that case you would not be able to retrieve that object.
-Therefore, if you hashCode() depends on mutable data in the object, then made changing those data will surely produce a different key by generating a different hashCode().
+The most important thing you should consider while implementing hashCode() is that regardless of when this method is called, it should produce the same value for a particular object every time when it is called.
+If you have a scenario like an object produces one hashCode() value when it is put() into a HaspMap and produces another value during a get(), in that case, you would not be able to retrieve that object.
+Therefore, if your hashCode() depends on mutable data in the object, then made changing those data will surely produce a different key by generating a different hashCode().

 Look at the example below